Recovery Support

 All Centers offer the services below free of charge to New Hampshire residents:

-• Telephone Support: Recovery centers offer peer support by telephone for those unable to make it to a center.
-During these calls, people may receive information about community resources (including transportation options), support groups and other supports.
+- Telephone Support: Recovery centers offer peer support by telephone for those unable to make it to a center.
+During these calls, people may get information about community resources (including transportation options), support groups, and other supports.